Rogue Valley Genealogical Society Board Meeting Minutes

 CALL TO ORDER

-The regular RVGS Board meeting was called to order by President Kim Thurman, at 9:28 am via Zoom; a quorum was declared.
+The regular RVGS Board meeting was called to order by Vice President Katie Haugse, at 9:33 am via Zoom; a quorum was declared.
 Those present were: Katie Haugse, Loretta Barker, Barbara Shrewsberry, Barbara Northrop, Pat Jenkins, Barbara Halvorsen, Anne Billeter, and Rich Miles.
-Guest present was Marilyn Ayres.

 REVIEW OF MINUTES/CORRESPONDENCE